burrrata/crypto-comix/readme.md

 Hey!

-I'm Adam.
+I'm Kerp.
 Co-founder of the Juris Project, a member of LexDAO and Raid Guild, and a lifelong comic nerd.

 I have a my local shop, and I'm friends with the owner/manager.
 If this works, maybe we can get her to DAO up the shop!